 There are a number of ways to use organic shapes in your interiors.

 You could choose furniture that has a more organic shape.
 For example, try opting for chairs, loveseats or sofas that have rounded corners and soft smooth forms.
 When it comes to tables, avoid hard angular lines and opt instead for circular and curved pieces or better still, tables with a living edge.

 Lighting is quite an easy one to get right.
 Organic shapes are easy to find in lighting.
 Choose imperfect forms and anything that features soft rounded curves.
 Steam bent wood is always a good bet, as is hand-blown glass.
 As long as it takes inspiration from the shapes found in nature.

 An easy way to incorporate organic shapes into a room is to use the walls.
 Whether you opt to paint organic shapes directly onto the walls or whether you find a wall mural that has the same effect, this is a cheap and easy way to achieve organic shapes in interiors.

-It is easy to opt for a circular rug but there are so many unusual shaped rugs on the market right now that it would be a wasted opportunity to choose something so expected.
-Instead hunt out rugs that have more flow and movement in them.
-Look for ones that are shaped like natural elements such a a bird wing or a pebble or the cross section of a tree trunk.
+It is easy to opt for a circular rug but there are so many unusual-shaped rugs on the market right now that it would be a wasted opportunity to choose something so expected.
+Instead, hunt out rugs that have more flow and movement in them.
+Look for ones that are shaped like natural elements such a as bird wing or a pebble or the cross-section of a tree trunk.
 You can really make a statement with your rugs by including organic shapes in interiors.